sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa.md

 ---

-A program is a passive entity.
-It is essentially a file that contains a list of instructions (e.g., an executable file) along with associated resources.

-A program becomes a process when it is loaded into memory.
-A process is an active instance of a program, with its own execution context.

-Internally, every process is represented by several components:
+### Process

+- Define a process.
+List the different fields of a Process Control Block (PCB).
+- What is a Process Control Block (PCB)?
+Explain its contents.
+- Write a short note on the following with respect to processes:   i) Process State   ii) Process Control Block (PCB)

+**Answer :**

+A process is an active instance of a program in execution.
+While a program is a passive set of instructions stored on disk (such as an executable file).
+A process includes everything needed to execute those instructions — including memory, CPU registers, and input/output resources.

+When a program is loaded into memory for execution, it becomes a process and is assigned a unique Process ID (PID) by the operating system.

+Process Memory Layout:
+A process typically consists of the following memory sections:

-- Text Section: Contains the executable code of the program.
+Text Section: Contains the actual code (instructions) of the program.
-- Data Section: Stores global and static variables.
+Data Section: Stores global and static variables.
-- Process Stack: Stores temporary data such as:
-    - Function parameters
-    - Return addresses
-    - Local variables
-- Heap Section: Dynamically allocated memory during runtime that grows and shrinks as the program executes.
+Heap: Used for dynamic memory allocation during runtime that grows and shrinks as the program executes.

-#### Structure of a Process in Memory:
+Stack: Stores function parameters, local variables, and return addresses.

 {{< figure src="images/os/3_01_Process_Memory.jpg" alt="3.01 A Process in Memory" caption="3.01 A Process in Memory" >}}

----

-While multiple processes can be associated with the same program, each process is considered a separate execution sequence.
+Multiple processes can be associated with the same program, each process is considered a separate execution sequence.
 For instance:
 - Different users running distinct copies of the same program, or
 - A single user running multiple instances of a program, like a web browser.

 In these cases, each process is independent, even though their text sections (program code) may be identical.
 The data, heap, and stack sections will differ for each process.

-Modern computer systems enable multiple programs to be loaded and executed concurrently.
-This requires tighter control and better compartmentalization of resources, leading to the concept of a process, which is a program in execution.

----
+___

+### Process Control Block (PCB)

+The Process Control Block (PCB) is a data structure maintained by the operating system to store all information about a process.
+Every process in an OS is represented by a PCB, also known as a Task Control Block.

+The PCB holds important information related to a process:

+- **Process State**: Current status of the process (e.g., New, Ready, Running, Waiting, Terminated).

+- **Process ID (PID)**: Unique identifier for the process.

+- **Program Counter**: Address of the next instruction to execute in that process.

+- **CPU Registers**: Contents of all registers (general-purpose and special-purpose) the process uses.
+Snapshot of register values (used to restore process state during context switches).

+- **CPU Scheduling Information**: Priority of the process, scheduling queue pointers, and other parameters used by the scheduler.

+- **Memory Management Information**: Includes base/limit registers, page tables, segment tables depending on the memory system used.

+- **Accounting Information**: CPU usage, execution time, time limits, process start time, and owner/user ID.

+- **I/O Status Information**: List of allocated I/O devices, open files, and I/O requests.

+{{< figure src="images/os/3_03_PCB.jpg" alt="3.03 Process Control Block" caption="3.03 Process Control Block" >}}

+___

+When an interrupt occurs, OS saves the PCB of a process when switching out of it (context switch), and restores it when the process resumes once the interrupt is handled, ensuring smooth multitasking and process isolation.

+{{< figure src="images/os/3_04_ProcessSwitch.jpg" alt="3.04 Process Switching" caption="3.04 Process Switching" >}}

+____

 ### Process State

-As a process runs, it transitions through various states depending on its current activity.
-A process can be in one of the following states:
+- Define a process and present its various states.
+- Explain the different states of a process with a neat diagram.
+- Explain how a system process is created and terminated.

+**Answer :**

+A process state represents the current activity of a process.
+A process transitions between various states during its lifecycle:

 - New: The process is in the process of being created.
-- Ready: The process is ready to be assigned to the CPU.
+- Ready: The process is ready and waiting to be assigned to the CPU.
 - Running: The process is actively executing instructions.
-- Waiting: The process is waiting for some event, such as I/O completion or signal reception.
+- Waiting (Blocked): The process is waiting for some event, such as I/O completion or signal reception.
-- Terminated: The process has completed its execution.
+- Terminated: The process has completed its execution or it was killed.

 {{< figure src="images/os/3_02_ProcessState.jpg" alt="3.02 States Of Process" caption="3.02 States Of Process" >}}